shenwei356/kmcp/README.md

     - HPC cluster could accerlerate searching with each computation node hosting a database built with a part of reference genomes.
     - Computers with limited main memory would also support searching by building small databases.
 - **Accurate taxonomic profiling**.
-    - Some k-mer based taxonomic profilers suffers high false positive rates, while KMCP adopts multiple strategies to improve specificity and keeps high sensitivity at the same time.
+    - Some k-mer based taxonomic profilers suffers from high false positive rates, while KMCP adopts multiple strategies to improve specificity and keeps high sensitivity at the same time.
     - Except for bacteria, KMCP performed well on virus/phages.
     - Preset five modes for multiple scenarios.